bateman/tpscanner-cli/README.md

 ### External dependencies

 The script relies on [Selenium](https://www.selenium.dev/) web driver.
-Make sure that and [chromedriver](https://chromedriver.chromium.org/) and the Chrome/Chromium web browser are both installed before running the script.
+Make sure that the Chrome/Chromium web browser is installed before running the script.

 ### Note